nautobot/nautobot/nautobot/docs/development/testing.md

 `TEST_PERFORMANCE_BASELINE_FILE` specifies the file in which performance baselines are stored, defaults to `nautobot/core/tests/performance_baselines.yml`.
 Currently, only baselines for those unittests tagged with `performance` are stored.

 You can add baselines for your own test to `nautobot/core/tests/performance_baselines.yml` or have your own baseline yaml file for performance testing by specifying a different file path for  `TEST_PERFORMANCE_BASELINE_FILE` in plugin's development/test `nautobot_config.py`, and store the output of `invoke performance-test --performance-snapshot` in that file.
-`--performance-snapshot` flag will store the results of your performance test to `report.yml` and all you need to do is copy/paste the result to the file set by `TEST_PERFORMANCE_BASELINE_FILE`.
+`--performance-snapshot` flag will store the results of your performance test to a new `report.yml` and all you need to do is copy/paste the results to the file set by `TEST_PERFORMANCE_BASELINE_FILE`.
 Now you have baselines for your own tests!

 Example output of `invoke performance-test --performance-snapshot`: